Yes, Keto can significantly reduce Lipoma Dystrophy ( Fat Tumors )

 I have had lots of reflections about the article mentioned above and responded to most.
 Thank you for reaching out;

 True Keto is not a “lifestyle” nor a permanent way of eating.
-Medicinally it’s NOT recommended you do more than 21 weeks.
+Medicinally it’s NOT recommended you do it for more than 21 weeks.
 Most people can develop serious side effects after 11 weeks.
-In my article I documented my personal episode of a limited time, under supervision of medical experts for no specific reason – but, I discovered the Lipoma benefit by accident.
-I have since posted updates onto the blog to follow up.
+In my article, I documented my personal episode of a limited time, under the supervision of medical experts, for no specific reason.
+I discovered the Lipoma benefit by accident and posted updates onto the blog here to follow up.

-From the way you posted your question it sounds to me you are under the assumption “Keto” is a diet or a thing one can do for a long period of time. the problem might be that thefood marketing place has become inundated with tons of junk-products labeled”keto” to attract a trendy consumer associating the word with healthy foods.
+From the way you posted your question, it sounds like you are under the assumption “Keto” is a diet or a thing one can do for a long time.
+The problem might be that the food marketing place has become inundated with tons of junk products labeled Keto to attract a trendy consumer associating the word with healthy foods.
 They are not.
 None of these “power bars” and most “un-natural foods” are actual KETO items in a serious Keto diet.
-In ketonic state your body drives energy converted from fat; although an amazing experience for a short while – the long-term consequences include kidney damage and plenty of other side effects… I’ve listed most foods to help others to convert into Ketonic State in my blog.
+In a ketonic state, your body drives energy converted from fat; although an amazing experience for a short while – the long-term consequences include kidney damage and plenty of other side effects… I’ve listed most foods to help others convert into Ketonic State in my blog.

 Yes, my lipomas and that of many others – since I’ve posted the blog – have stayed significantly reduced or even gone.
-I have in the last two years changed alot about my diet and contribute that success to these adapted changes. they include reduced sugar intake, I void most processed foods and I eat very little animal products.
+I have changed my diet during the last two years and contributed that success to these adapted changes.
+They include reduced sugar intake: I void most processed foods and eat very few animal products.

-Keto/Lipoma has never been researched, but my personal experience and the stunning results by many ona serious ketonic trip, combined with strenuous exercise shows amazing results in shrinking fat tumors.
+As of 07.25.2021: Keto/Lipoma has never been researched, but my personal experience and the stunning results by many on a serious ketonic trip, combined with strenuous exercise, show amazing results in shrinking fat tumors.